Puzzlepart/bestillingsportalen/Deployment-guide.md

 ## Step 12: Set up Admins group

-The Provision Assist Power App leverages a setting in the 'Provisioning Request Settings' list to determine whether or not to display the 'settings' screen to a user in the app.
-Settings for the solution can be configured via this screen as an alternative to using the settings list in the SharePoint site. *At the time of writing this screen is experimental and should be considered a work in progress.* Settings should be visible to Administrators of Provision Assist only.
-Before following the steps, please create one of the following (or use an existing) which will contain the admins for Provision Assist:
+The Bestillingsportalen Power App leverages a setting in the 'Provisioning Request Settings' list to determine whether or not to display the 'settings' screen to a user in the app.
+Settings for the solution can be configured via this screen as an alternative to using the settings list in the SharePoint site. *At the time of writing this screen is experimental and should be considered a work in progress.* Settings should be visible to Administrators of Bestillingsportalen only.
+Before following the steps, please create one of the following (or use an existing) which will contain the admins for Bestillingsportalen:

-- Microsoft 365 Group (can be the same one used for the Provision Assist SPO site) OR
+- Microsoft 365 Group (can be the same one used for the Bestillingsportalen SPO site) OR
 - Microsoft Teams Team OR
 - AAD Security Group